hora/politics-of-tech-workshop/research-topics/imposter-syndrome-blames-the-victim/README.md

 Assign one member of your group as note taker, and another as presenter.

 Then, individually, read the following article:

+"How the rhetoric of Imposter Syndrome is used to gaslight women in tech" by Alexis Hancock for Model View Culture.
+Published Apr 25, 2016.

 [https://modelviewculture.com/pieces/how-the-rhetoric-of-imposter-syndrome-is-used-to-gaslight-women-in-tech](https://modelviewculture.com/pieces/how-the-rhetoric-of-imposter-syndrome-is-used-to-gaslight-women-in-tech)

 ## Discussion questions